2012 Seattle café shootings: Aftermath

 Café Racer had a somewhat rocky history after the incident, opening and closing at least twice over the next eight years, before definitively closing during the COVID-19 pandemic in 2020.
 In its final closing in August 2020, owner Jeff Ramsey announced that the name would live on as a free online music station featuring "music from Washington and primarily Seattle."
 In 2021, Café Racer reopened in the Capitol Hill neighborhood.

+Cafe Racer announced a permanent closure of the Capitol Hill location in June, 2024.

+The Westboro Baptist Church threatened to protest at one of the victims funerals.

+In the media

+The shooting is chronicled by Stawicki's father in the Discovery television program Evil Lives Here, the 5th episode of the 5th season entitled "He's Still My Son".